nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 Imagine the following chain: `CatsController <- CatsService <- CatsRepository`.
 If your `CatsService` is request-scoped, the `CatsController` would become request-scoped too (because request-scoped instance have to be injected into a newly created controller), whereas `CatsRepository` would remain as a singleton.

-> **Warning** The circular dependencies in this case will lead to a very painful side-effects and thus, you should certainly avoid using them.
+> **Warning** The circular dependencies in this case will lead to very painful side-effects and thus, you should certainly avoid creating them.

 #### Request provider